Skip to content

 How to Control Copilot’s Access to Context in Microsoft Edge

-You control Copilot’s access to your browsing context in Microsoft Edge to manage the information it uses to answer your questions.
+You control Copilot’s access to your browsing context in Microsoft Edge, which determines the information it uses to assist you.

 Turn off “Allow Copilot to read context clues on the web” in Edge